What is Single Sign-On?

-Single sign on is a system property or an authentication service that enables use of the same username and password across several applications.
-Once you input your login credentials with the central service provider, you have been authenticated, and got access to all applications running in the same session.
-As long as you remain signed in the central software, you won’t be receiving any more prompts to enter your credentials into the connected applications again.
+Single sign-on is a system property or an authentication service that enables the use of the same username and password across several applications.
+Once you input your login credentials with the central service provider, you have been authenticated and got access to all applications running in the same session.
+As long as you remain signed in to the central software, you won’t be receiving any more prompts to enter your credentials into the connected applications again.

 - LDAP (Lightweight Directory Access Protocol), used to locate files and devices on the Internet.

 - Kerberos, based on a ticket-granting ticket (TGT) service.

 - SAML (Security Assertion Markup Language) an XML standard for the secure exchange of user authentication and authorization data across domains

 It is important to make a difference between single sign-on and single credentials or Direct Server Authentication (DSO).
 SSO provides access to a number of applications by seamlessly passing the authentication token.
 In DSO, the system asks for authentication for each application but uses the same credentials from a directory server.

 How Does It Work?

 Single sign-on is part of a federated identity system.
 It is the element associated with authentication.
 SSO establishes that the user claiming access is who he says he is, consequently sharing the information provided to each connected software in need of the user data for authentication purposes.

 SSO functions like a key to a cookie bank for the authenticated domains.
 It circumvents the “same-origin policy” for sharing cookie information, enabling sharing session information across domains.
 In this way, all users of the same SSO-authenticated software get automatic access to the domains.

 Here is how the typical step-by-step SSO process looks like on a centralized authentication server, which can be either a corporate or a third-party solution.